8 Alternatives to Sauce Labs for Kubernetes Testing Teams

 BrowserStack offers the same fundamental proposition as Sauce Labs: a cloud-hosted grid of real browsers and devices for UI testing.
 The device lab is comparable, the setup experience is similar, and the debugging tools (video recordings, screenshots, logs) are largely equivalent.

-Where BrowserStack differs: its Automate product has a bit more flexibility for Selenium and Appium-based test suites, its Accessibility Testing product is more developed, and its pricing structure has different breakpoints that may work better depending on your team size and test volume.
+Where BrowserStack differs: its Automate product has more flexibility for Selenium and Appium-based test suites, its Accessibility Testing product is more developed, and its pricing structure has different breakpoints that may work better depending on your team size and test volume.
+See the full Testkube vs BrowserStack page and the Sauce Labs vs BrowserStack vs Testkube comparison for the three-way breakdown.

 Trade-offs: Same fundamental limitations as Sauce Labs.
 Tests run outside your infrastructure.
 Not Kubernetes-native.
 Consumption-based pricing.
 If your testing needs extend beyond browser and device coverage to include API testing, load testing, or integration testing inside Kubernetes, BrowserStack does not address those use cases.
 You are trading one cloud testing grid for another, not changing the architecture of how your team tests.